erikdunncyber/Lab-Using-pings-to-make-switches-learn-MAC-addresses-of-PCs-on-a-Network/README.md

-<h1>Packet Tracer - Using Pings to Make Switches Learn MAC Addresses of PCs on a Network and Clearing Dynamic MAC addresses</h1>
+<h1>Packet Tracer - Using Pings to Make Switches Learn MAC Addresses of PCs on a Network</h1>

 <p align="center">
 I created a simple LAN with 4 PCs interconnected between 2 switches: <br/>